sksaifullahhafiz1099/Graphormer---CSE-471---assignment/README.md

 Common aggregation methods include:

-Sum/Average/Max: Simple methods to combine neighbor messages.
+-->Sum/Average/Max: Simple methods to combine neighbor messages.
-Learnable Aggregation (e.g., attention): Use a learnable function (like attention) to weigh the importance of each neighbor before aggregation.
+-->Learnable Aggregation (e.g., attention): Use a learnable function (like attention) to weigh the importance of each neighbor before aggregation.

 After aggregation, the node's updated feature is passed through a non-linear function (like a neural network) to enhance its representation.

 4. Stacking Layers